Health Insurance Resource Center

 According to new guidance from the Department of Health and Human Service, you will now have until March 31, 2014 to sign up for coverage without incurring any tax penalty under the individual mandate.
 Click here for more information on the individual mandate.

-Please Note: Healthcare.gov is currently experiencing technical difficulties, but has a team of experts working diligently to make sure the website can address the needs of all those who are seeking health care coverage.
-The Administration expects these upgrades and fixes to be completed by November 30.
-If you are experiencing trouble, you have the option of filling out a paper application and mailing it in rather than enrolling through the website.
+Please Note: If you are experiencing trouble with healthcare.gov, you have the option of filling out a paper application and mailing it in rather than enrolling through the website.
 Here is the link to the paper application, which you can print, fill out manually and mail to:

 Health Insurance Marketplace